TRustworthy-AI-Tools-for-Science/battery-oracle/README.md

 Building the cache from a specific dataset (e.g. jones2022) is the caller's job;
 see the `battery_forecast` jones2022 adapter for an example.

+## Physics scope

+Be aware of what the oracle does and doesn't model before trusting it beyond a demonstration/AL-loop role:

+- The shipped degradation presets (`nominal`/`accelerated`/`severe`) are calibrated against the **Chen2020 (LG M50, NMC811/graphite) parameter set**
+  running **SPMe**.
+Other chemistries (`Xu2019`, `Prada2013`/LFP) and other models (`SPM`, `DFN`) run, but with an uncalibrated degradation trajectory — pair them with their own calibration YAML (see `config_oracle_matr.yml` for an LFP example) rather than trusting the default preset's cycle-to-EOL count.
+- **Particle cracking / active-material-loss (LAM) submodels are currently disabled in every preset.** This works around an upstream PyBaMM regression in the particle-mechanics ("swelling and cracking") submodel — see the comment in `_build_degradation_config` (`src/battery_oracle/oracle.py`) for the full writeup.
+Capacity fade in the shipped presets comes from SEI growth and lithium plating only; mechanical-stress-driven fade is not represented (an optional, explicitly-disabled-by-default `dod_lam_scale` term approximates depth-of-discharge-driven LAM as a stand-in — see its docstring in `PyBaMMOracle.__init__` before enabling it).

 ## License